Emy/crim/CONTRIBUTING.md

 ## Contribution Process
 1. Fork the project, and make changes revelant to what you're trying to change.
 Please do this in a different branch in your fork — it's a lot easier this way
 2. Create a Pull Request on Github detailing your change.
 Your changes must be tested before submitting a Pull Request
-3. Test your changes on your own instance of the project and post some kind of evidence that your changes work.
+3. Test your changes on your own instance of the project and post some kind of evidence that your changes work (only if your change adds/fixes some functionality).
 On top of that, make sure that your linter is happy with you — untested changes will be denied

 Don't expect your changes to be pushed to upstream automatically — your changes must be reviewed in case there's a few bugs with your changes.